voidchef/cv-application/README.md

 Features I am going to add to this app:

-- Approach a Responsive Web Design(RWD)
-- Add slider to set Max Cards
+- Add functionality to print the generated resume.

 ## Summary